vitar/sre/docs/150-multi-unit-behavior.md

 # Multi-Unit Behavior

-The previous chapters defined the model for a single unit — its structure, dynamics, and course.
+The previous chapters defined the model for a single unit — its structure, dynamics, metabolism, and course.
 This chapter extends the same logic to systems composed of multiple units operating within a shared boundary.

 The model applies to single units of any size.
 A person, a team, an organization, a country — each can be analyzed as a single unit with its own contour allocation, element infrastructure, and system course.
 Multi-unit analysis becomes necessary when the analyst needs to understand the relationships between units, not just the units themselves.